Skip to content

 Skyr is a traditional Icelandic dairy product that has been part of the country’s culinary culture for centuries.
 It is a soft cheese-like product made from cultured skim milk, and its texture and taste are somewhere between Greek yogurt and cream cheese.
 Skyr is packed with a wide range of nutrients and contains a high amount of protein, making it a popular choice for people who are looking to increase their protein intake in a healthy and natural way.
 It is incredibly versatile, making it the perfect addition to smoothies, oatmeal, pancakes, or even just as a snack on its own.

-We make homemade skyr so we can choose exactly what is in it.
-We use Horizon nonfat milk, since it is traditionally made with nonfat milk and not whole milk.
-Horizon milk is high quality and organic, and we think it tastes better, and the company is working to fight climate change.
 The culture is a real skyr starter culture from Cultures for Health, and the rennet that came with it.
 The starter culture comes in powdered form in tiny packets along with rennet tablets.
 It conveniently stores for months in the refrigerator.
 That’s it, no sugar or additives, no preservatives or other things we can’t pronounce.

 There are a variety of different cultures for culturing dairy products.
 They can be grouped into two categories – mesophilic and thermophilic.
 It is important to know what category your starter culture is in, because they thrive at different temperatures.